Keelhaul-Labs-Team/Light-Curve-Code/README.md

 # Light-Curve-Code

-Response to NASA’s 🚀: When Light Curves Throw Us Curve Ball
+Response to NASA’s: When Light Curves Throw Us Curve Ball

-By: Miguel Angel Esquivel Yanque 🚀
+🚀 By: Miguel Angel Esquivel Yanque 🚀

 Hello @everyone!.
 This code has been created to process each frame of a video, measure the percentage of brightness in each frame, save the data in a row matrix and then graph it for visualization.